bgebhardt/osx_bin/setup/README.md

 * Open Karabiner-Elements and allow extension in System Preferences
 * In Karabiner-Elements to to Misc pane and open ~/.config/karabiner
-* Copy karabiner config from OneDrive to ~/.config/karabiner
+* Copy karabiner config from OneDrive or bin/setup/configs to ~/.config/karabiner

 ## iDrive